[Updated on January 26, 2026 with updated screenshots from FreeTaxUSA for the 2025 tax year.]

 The first box is normally zero when you didn’t make any nondeductible contributions to a Traditional IRA in previous years.
 If you did, get the value from your last year’s Form 8606 Line 14 (assuming you did your tax return correctly).
 If you entered a number in the first box because you didn’t understand what it was asking, now is the chance to correct it.

-The second box is also blank or zero when you had no Traditional, SEP, or SIMPLE IRA as of December 31, 2023.
+The second box is also blank or zero when you had no Traditional, SEP, or SIMPLE IRA as of December 31, 2025.
+If your account posted a small amount of earnings after you converted and you left it there, enter the value from your year-end statement.

-It tells us we don’t get a deduction because our income was too high.
+It tells us we don’t get a deduction because our income was too high or because we chose to make our contribution nondeductible.
 We know.
 That’s why we did the Backdoor Roth.
-If the number isn’t zero here, it means the software thinks you qualify for a deduction with your income.
-You don’t have a choice to decline the deduction.

 Form 8606

 Let’s look at the Form 8606 to confirm that it did everything correctly.
-Click on the three dots on the top right above the IRA Deduction Summary and then click on “Preview Return.”
+Click on the head icon at the top right and then click on “Preview Return.”

 If you don’t see a Form 8606 or if your Form 8606 doesn’t look right, please check the Troubleshooting section.